 In a Unix environment (including Linux and Mac OS), a Racket file can be turned into an executable script using the shell's #! convention.
-The first two characters of the file must be owed by a then a file racket to produce scripts with a faster startup time.
+The first two characters of the file must be

-#1; the next character must be either a space or /, and the remainder of the first line must be a command to execute the script.
+#!; the next character must be either a space or \checkmark , and the remainder of the first line must be a command to execute the script.
 For some platforms, the total length of the first line is restricted to 32 characters, and sometimes the space is required.